evolvingstuff/vdw2/content/posts/task-force-confirms-not-much-benefit-from-low-vitamin-d-supplementation.md

 * [Benefits of regular vitamin D tests unproven](http://www.ctvnews.ca/health/benefits-of-regular-vitamin-d-tests-unproven-study-1.2117823)

-> VitaminDWiki would add to the title: - but <a href="/posts/proof-that-vitamin-d-works" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Proof that Vitamin D Works">Benefits of Vitamin D supplementation has been proven</a>
+> VitaminDWiki would add to the title: - but [Benefits of Vitamin D supplementation has been proven](/posts/proof-that-vitamin-d-works)

 ---